 Will this type of setup work?
 Can you convert digital optical out to a USB input?
 In other words, can you go from Toslink to USB?
 Before we get into it, you may want to check out our guide on Optical vs USB.

 While you can convert optical digital out to a USB input, keep in mind that most USB connections are limited in what they can do.
-Moreover, direct digital out to USB converters are hard to find.
-In most cases, you will need a DAC with USB input or you can use a receiver, external soundcard for PC or even a Raspberry Pi.
+Moreover, direct digital out to USB converters is hard to find.
+In most cases, you will need a DAC with USB input or you can use a receiver, external soundcard for PC, or even a Raspberry Pi.

 We explain in more detail below.

 How to Convert Optical Digital Out to a USB Input

 Let’s say you want to convert digital out from your TV to a speaker.
 The speaker will have multiple connections such as USB and analog audio.

 In this case, you can simply use a DAC with Toslink in.
 You could also get a DAC which has a USB audio interface.
 If necessary, it should come with a headphone amplifier as well.

 - Toslink To RCA DCA: You can definitely get Toslink to RCA analog audio using a simple DAC like the C2G 28727 Toslink to RCA Analog Audio Converter and go from that to USB.
 In this case, it is done in two steps, but with an A/D and D/A in the middle.

 - Go directly from Toslink to DAC: This is a Toslink to DAC and then to an analog connection (in this case, you would bypass the USB).
 By this, we mean you go from digital out to DAC and then use the analog out on the DAC for your speaker.